rayandasoriya/100DaysOfCode/README.md

 ## Day 72
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to find the largest number that can be generated using the combination of an array.
 Refer to Day72/Problem 1.pdf for more information regarding the problem.

+## Day 73
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return the maximum depth of a binary tree.
+Refer to Day73/Problem 1.pdf for more information regarding the problem.